rhyolight/numenta.org/_includes/content/start.intro.md

 <p class="lead">
-  Download, install, and run NuPIC for the first time.
+  Download, install, and run NuPIC for the first time
 </p>

 Please consider that NuPIC is based on principles of which most people are not